crashcartpro/year-bingo/README.md

-# Crump Bingo 2024
+# ~~Crump~~ Year Bingo

 _A cute little HTML+CSS bingo board for things I think would be awesome to accomplish this year!_

-Check it out in action at [taoexmachina.com/bingo2024](https://www.taoexmachina.com/bingo2024/bingo.html)!
+Check it out in action at [taoexmachina.com/year-bingo](https://www.taoexmachina.com/year-bingo/bingo2025.html)!

-**Instead of making a New Year's resolution**, I'm making a bingo card of things I want to do in **2024**.
+**Instead of making a New Year's resolution**, I'm making a bingo card of things I want to do in **2025**.
 Some of these goals are lofty, some are silly or "trivial", and some just aren't fully in my control.

 A **successful result 🎉** for me is that I can look back at the end of the year and celebrate the things I did do, but not feel guilty about the things that didn't happen.